LinArcX/wmenu/README.md

 ```

 You can use [clavier+](https://github.com/guilryder/clavier-plus) to bind it to a key.
 As i said, i [use](https://github.com/LinArcX/winconf/tree/master/wmenu) wmenu for almost anything.
 Enjoy hacking your workflow :)

-# Philosophy behind code structure
-1. I intentionally changed/removed some policies that are common in the UNIX world (you can see them in most Linux software like dmenu).
-2. I don't like passing a list of elements by piping(something used in suckless dmenu).
-Instead, I prefer to __explicitly__ pass them via `-elements` option.
-3. I'm not a big fan of having two kinds of option names(short names like `-e` and long ones like `--elements`).
-Instead, I prefer to use full and descriptive names. (`-elements`)

 ## License
 ![License](https://img.shields.io/github/license/LinArcX/wmenu.svg)